leafac/leafac.com/prose/playing-the-game-with-plt-redex/metafunctions.md

             (term ·))
 ```

 We can call a metafunction from any place in which a term might appear, including the definition of another metafunction.
-To illustrate this, consider the following metafunction that inverts a whole board by calling `invert/position` on each position:
+To illustrate this, consider the following metafunction that inverts a whole board by calling `invert/position` on each `position`:

 ```racket
 (define-metafunction peg-solitaire